-Dr Sue Bagshaw (BSc (Hons) MB BS FRACShM Hon FRNZCGP CNZM) is a primary care doctor working with young people between 10 and 25 years especially in the areas of Mental and sexual health at the 298 Youth Health One Stop Shop.
+Dr Sue Bagshaw (BSc (Hons) MB BS FRACShM, FRNZCGP (Hon), DNZM, is a primary care doctor working with young people between 10 and 25 years especially in the areas of Mental and sexual health at the 298 Youth Health One Stop Shop.
 She is also a senior lecturer in Adolescent Health at the University Of Otago Christchurch School Of Medicine.
-Sue co-founded the Collaborative Trust and has been involved with research and training in adolescent and sexual health for more than 30 years.
+Sue co-founded The Collaborative Trust and has been involved with research and training in adolescent and sexual health for more than 30 years.
 She has 4 adult children and 7 mokopuna who she enjoys playing with.
 She was born in Hong Kong but doesn’t look a bit Chinese.

 Bronwyn Dunnachie (PhD RN) has worked in the area of child, youth and family mental health for most of her career, in both clinical, management and academic roles.
 She currently works for the Werry Centre for Child and Adolescent Mental Health Workforce Development as a Senior Advisor, supporting workforce development across child and adolescent mental health services nationally.

-Paul McGirr (Treasurer) Paul has had involvement in the Not for Profit Sector for many years starting with Board membership for the local school where his 3 boys attended from the start of Tomorrows Schools.
+Paul McGirr (Treasurer) Paul has had involvement in the Not for Profit Sector for many years starting with Board membership for the local school where his 3 boys attended from the start of Tomorrow's Schools.
 He is also currently on the Boards of two other entities involved with youth development and young adults in Canterbury.
-Paul works in the education sector and is a chartered accountant.
+Paul worked in the education sector and is a chartered accountant.